fbeauKmi/moonraker-timelapse/Configure_sony_camera.md

 - You should be able to control your camera via your smartphone with [Sony Imaging Edge](https://imagingedge.sony.net)

-[Sony remote API](https://developer.sony.com/develop/cameras/api-information/supported-devices/) is discontinued but you can grab some information one command list.
+[Sony remote API](https://developer.sony.com/develop/cameras/api-information/supported-devices/) is discontinued but you can grab some information on commands.
-- Know how to use SSH terminal of the Raspberry Pi
+- You sould know how to use SSH terminal of Raspberry Pi
 - You should use ethernet instead of wifi to control your printer

 ## First connect to Camera via WIFI ##